- 7 minutes to read

 IIS

-The Default Web Site must exist within your IIS(!), otherwise, the installer will fail.
+The Default Web Site must exist within IIS, otherwise the installer will fail.
 There is no supported workaround.
-The Nodinite Core Services may be installed in other Web Sites (this is not our recommendation).
+The Nodinite Core Services may be installed in other Web Sites (not recommended).

 Your client browser must support HTML 5, review the Client Browser prerequisites for additional details.